damiendart/robotinaponcho/static_src/notes/books-2021.md

 -->

-I'm trying to read more, so I figured keeping a list of finished books on my website will help me stay motivated.
+I'm trying to read more, so I figured keeping a list of finished books somewhere easily available will help me stay motivated.

 ## Completed books